merovex-press/stranded-series/README.md

 ## Setting (Where & When)

-Setting details (where & when) that backdrop the series.
-This is lengthy for Science Fiction, but shorter for a suburban housewife drama setting.
+_Setting details (where & when) that backdrop the series.
+This is lengthy for Science Fiction, but shorter for a suburban housewife drama setting._

+Stranded is an alt-history Science-Fiction novella series.
+The story occurs during the early 20th Century, 160 years after mankind discovered ancient alien technology in British America.
+This led to the re-discovery of the Slipstream, providing faster-than-light travel.
+Mankind discovers "Elysion," an inhabited earth-like planet two knots from Earth.
+Afraid this was the alien homeworld, the British set up an orbital to observe Elysion, which led to Elysian anthropology.

+Elysion is inhabited with humans genetically identical to Earth.
+Alfred encounters the Hela, a dark-skinned Indo-European ethnicity speaking what Alfred determines is an older Germanic (Icelandic) language.
+The Hela, technologically in the Renaissance, are in the early stages of a civil war, with a rival branch of the ruling family seeking to gain power.

 ## Characters